 As a result, some companies have been forced to admit liability for their negligence in continuing to use asbestos.
 In certain cases, companies have been forced by the courts to set up asbestos trust funds, out of which they are required to pay victims of mesothelioma and other asbestos-related diseases.
-Other companies have not set up trust funds, but have chosen to make settlements, or in some cases, forced to pay judgment amounts to mesothelioma patients or their families.
+Other asbestos companies have not set up trust funds, but have chosen to make settlements, or in some cases, forced to pay judgment amounts to mesothelioma patients or their families.

-Trump believes that companies which have exposed their employees, customers, and others to asbestos should not be held liable in this way.
+Trump believes that companies that have exposed their employees, customers, and others to asbestos should not be held liable in this way.
 As a supporter of a broad scheme of so-called “tort reform,” Trump wants to limit how much victims of asbestos abuse can receive for their medical bills, lost income, and other costs tied to their diagnosis.

 Given these positions, it is clear that Trump does not understand how dangerous asbestos is.
 Nor does he realize the impact that asbestos has had on the real lives of real individuals.
 Or if he does realize these things, he simply doesn’t care.